Generic Name: sulfacetamide (SUL-fa-SEET-a-mide)

 - If you have any questions about Bleph-10 drops, please talk with your doctor, pharmacist, or other health care provider.

-- Bleph-10 drops is to be used only by the patient for whom it is prescribed.
+- Bleph-10 drops are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.

 - If your symptoms do not improve or if they become worse, check with your doctor.